dalen/puppet-puppetexplorer/README.md

   The Apache vhost servername.
 Default: $::fqdn

 #####`ssl`
-  If SSL should be turned on for the Aapche vhost.
+  If SSL should be turned on for the Apache vhost.
 Default: true

 #####`port`
   Port of the Apache vhost.
 Default: 443